The White Storm (film series): The White Storm 2: Drug Lords (2019)

 The White Storm 2: Drug Lords is a thematic sequel in-title-only to The White Storm.
 In the quadripartite drug market in Hong Kong, drug dealer Jizo (Louis Koo) gradually expands in collaboration with some Mexican drug lords across the border, followed by a chain of dog-eat-dog events which shock and bring the whole trade on high alert.
 On the other hand, Yu Shun-tin (Andy Lau), a former triad member who is now a financial tycoon, is offering a bounty to eliminate the number one drug dealer in Hong Kong, which causes a stir in society.
 Police officer Fung (Michael Miu) intends to arrest Jizo, but is now responsible for protecting Jizo instead due to the bounty.
 A final battle has broken out between the two tycoons who were once lesser-known brothers from the same triad.

-The White Storm 3: Heaven or Hell (TBD)
+The White Storm 3: Heaven or Hell (2023)

-The White Storm 3: Heaven or Hell is a thematic sequel in-title-only to The White Storm 2: Drug Lords.
-During a drug raid operation led by Narcotics Bureau officer Au Chi-yuen, undercover officer Cheung Kin-hang was wounded in a gunfight and was rescued by drug Hong So-chai.
-While rehabilitating from his wound in Thailand, Cheung meets a girl named Noon, and plans to bring her back to Hong Kong, however, at this time, Hong discovers Cheung's undercover identity.